-Health Informatics practice often is motivated by the need to create innovative solutions that enhance the quality and safety of patient care while managing costs, promoting the advancement of public health and population health, and supporting biomedical research and population data.
+The practice of health informatics often is motivated by the need to create innovative solutions that enhance the quality and safety of patient care while managing costs, promoting the advancement of public health and population health, and supporting biomedical research and population data.

 Demand for implementation specialists and clinical informatics managers is high.
-Job openings for medical and health services managers are expected to grow by 20% according to the Bureau of Labor Statistics.
+Job openings for medical and health services managers are expected to grow by 20%, according to the Bureau of Labor Statistics.
 The estimated total growth of 56,300 positions exceeds the availability of skilled professionals.
-Part of the reason for this increased demand is that the United States government set a 2015 deadline by which health care facilities must be paperless, in effect handing all medical data over to health informatics professionals.
+Part of the reason for this increased demand is that the United States government set a 2015 deadline by which healthcare facilities must be paperless, in effect handing all medical data over to health information management and health informatics professionals.

 The follow information about health informatics salaries for five common health informatics job titles is provided by the Monster.com.